Skip to main content

 Computer networks Data & information Computing Key stage 3 Key stage 4 KS3 and GCSE subject knowledge certificate

-Free online course Approximately 8 hours of self-study
+Free online course 8 hours

 Discover the history of encryption and learn how it's used in the modern world.
 On this course, you will learn about what encryption is and understand its use in the past by using the Caesar and Vigenère ciphers.
 You will also look at the present and future of encryption and investigate both symmetric and asymmetric encryption schemes.
 The course includes several practical encryption activities which you can complete and use in your own classroom.
 There are several optional steps involving using Python to implement some forms of encryption.
 We recommend that for these you are comfortable using functions with parameters.